 Windows, external doors and joinery Repair category 2 Notes Some double glazed units are defective having failed and allowed condensation to form between the panes.
 Repairs, including the replacement of defective units, will be required.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-Minor impact damage noted to the uPVC back door.
+Evidence of decay/weathering was noted to areas of external joinery which will deteriorate if left unattended.